florian-h05/openhab-conf/automation/lib/javascript/community/README.md

 ```
 Argument | Purpose | Required
 -|-|-
-dummyItem | Name of the openHAB item that represents the target value and the state | yes
+dummyItem | Name of the openHAB item that represents the target value and the state. | yes
-realItem | Name of the openHAB item that controls the volume | yes
+realItem | Name of the openHAB item that controls the volume. | yes
-timePerStep | Time for each step in milliseconds | yes
+timePerStep | Time for each step in milliseconds. | yes

 ```javascript